frasertweedale/hs-fresnel/README.rst

-Product types (records) and sum types (choices) can be handled with special combinators in conjunction with isos.  *Template Haskell* code is provided for automatically generating appropriate ``Iso``s for your types.
+Product types (records) and sum types (choices) can be handled with special combinators in conjunction with isos.  *Template Haskell* code is provided for automatically generating appropriate ``Iso`` values for your types.

 .. code:: haskell